Found July 1, 2007

 53° 59' 57" N., 115° 35' 51" W.

-While searching with metal detectors in a forested region near Whitecourt, Alberta, Canada, two local residents, James R. "Sonny" Stevens and Rod Stevens uncovered four jagged, angular fragments of an iron meteorite.
+While searching with metal detectors in a forested region near Whitecourt, Alberta, Canada, two local residents, James "Sonny" Stevens and Rod Stevens uncovered four jagged, angular fragments of an iron meteorite.
 The fragments were located near the partially raised rim of a 36 m diameter, 510 m deep, circular impact crater of late Holocene age (<1,130 years old); the Whitecourt Meteorite Impact Crater is recorded in the Earth Impact Database, Planetary and Space Science Center, University of New Brunswick, Canada.
-The crater is now protected from meteorite searching under the Alberta Provincial Historic Resources Designation Act.
+The crater is now protected from meteorite hunting under the Alberta Provincial Historic Resources Designation Act.

 Cross section through the crater along 110°